rustyrussell/lightning-payencode/README.md

    1. fee (32 bits)
    1. ctlv (32 bits)

-## TODO

-1. Don't just encode address string for fallback, but pull it apart, check it, and include the RIPEMD160.

 ## Examples (from [examples.sh](examples.sh)):

 You can find a [python implementation](lightning-address.py) in this